Tips on how to create an impactful gallery wall that stands out from the rest

 mix the 2D with the 3D

 No one is forcing you to stick with only 2D prints in frames.
 Feel free to change it up a little and add some dimension.
 This can look a couple of different ways.
-You could add some things that are flatter than frames by hanging prints/pictures freely with a clip, or you can bulk it up a bit by adding 3D objects like clocks, sculptures, sconces, etc.
+You could add some things that are flatter than frames by hanging prints/pictures freely with a clip, or you can bulk it up a bit by adding 3D objects like clocks, sculptures, sconces, etc. The possibilities are endless with the wall art that you can buy or make.

 These textural differences will add some excitement and demand a little more attention than a totally flush wall, even if every item on the wall is completely monochromatic (low key I kinda want to do a 3D monochromatic orange gallery wall soon)